codingjoe/relint/README.rst

     - name: the database is lava
       pattern: '@pytest.fixture.*\n[ ]*def [^(]+\([^)]*(db|transactional_db)(, |\))'
-      hint: Please do not create db fixtures but model_bakery recipies instead.
+      hint: Please do not create db fixtures but model_bakery recipes instead.
       filePattern: .*\.py

     - name: No logger in management commands